appacademy/Module-1-Resources/README.md

 git clone <remote-repo-url>
 ```

-We reccemond you create an `appacademy` folder in your roote directory and cloning the repo into that directory like this:
+We recommend you create an `appacademy` folder in your root directory and cloning the repo into that directory like this:
 ```bash
 mkdir appacademy
 cd appacademy